thomasbrus/interpres/README.md

 `java interpres.App my-dsl.interpres`

-Seee [examples/language](examples/language) for a few examples.
-Some more interesting examples are available at [thomasbrus/interpres-imperative](https://github.com/thomasbrus/interpres/commits/master?page=3)
+See [examples/language](examples/language) for a few examples.
+See [thomasbrus/interpres-imperative/examples](https://github.com/thomasbrus/interpres-imperative/tree/master/examples) for some more interesting examples.

 ## Development
 ### Prerequisites